Empire State Bastard: “We’re going for extremity at all costs”

 “No one was expecting this,” Neil continues.
 “We didn’t have to do this, we could have rushed it out eight years ago or spent a month just making some noisy shit.
 If you’re going to do something, do it properly.
 Put your head in it.”

-Watch our full In Conversation video with the band above and read the interview below, as Neil and Vernart talk us through how this came to be, what it’s like to take Dave Lombardo to Greggs, and how the horror of the world can only be reflected in the most extreme terms.
+Watch our full In Conversation video with the band above and read the interview below, as Neil and Vennart talk us through how this came to be, what it’s like to take Dave Lombardo to Greggs, and how the horror of the world can only be reflected in the most extreme terms.

 Hello Empire State Bastard.
 Congratulations on a mega London show.